Arrae Health: Primary Care Physician | Senior Health Services in Corona & Palm Springs

 PVD often develops slowly.
 As a result, its symptoms may not become apparent at once.
 Some common signs include:

 • Leg pain is the most common symptom, described as cramping, aching, or even burning sensations in the legs.
 This often becomes worse with physical activities such as walking and improves when one rests, for example, sitting or lying down.
-This phenomenon is called claudication.

 • Numbness or tingling in the legs may occur during rest or activities.

-• There is a change of color in the skin; therefore, the skin on your legs and feet may appear pale or bluish due to reduced blood flow.
+• There is a change of color in the skin therefore, the skin on your legs and feet may appear pale or bluish due to reduced blood flow.

 • Weakness of the leg muscles means that you might find it hard to walk or climb stairs.

-• Slowly healing sores; open wounds on the legs or feet may take a long time to heal or fail.
+• Slowly healing sores open wounds on the legs or feet may take a long time to heal or fail.
 In very severe cases, gangrene (tissue death) can develop.

 Importance of Early Diagnosis: